Skip to main content

 Obstructive Sleep ApnoeaA condition that occurs when the throat muscles relax too much during sleep, so not enough or no air can get into the lungs.
 This can cause you to stop breathing for periods of time before restarting normal breathing rhythms.

 Occupational therapistHelp people to overcome various limitations so that they can live more independent lives.
-They work in many environments including hospitals and communtiy health centres and use different techniques and equipment to help build independence.
+They work in many environments including hospitals and community health centres and use different techniques and equipment to help build independence.

 Optimisation programsSpecific programs that are evidence-based and designed to have patients in the best physiological state possible before surgery and enhance recovery after surgery.